decasteljau/waapi-text-to-speech/readme.md

 ## Setup

+**Note:** This sample requires Windows Powershell, which comes with Windows 10.

 It works best with Visual Studio Code.
 Ensure you have typescript 2.x+ installed.
 Run the following commands.

 Install dependencies: